Espoo remains the most sustainable city in Europe

 In addition to ecological metrics, the follow-up study also examined sociocultural and economic sustainability.
 From the sociocultural perspective, the education, income level and health of Espoo residents are among the best in Europe.
 The population is growing and the residents feel that the city is safe.

 However, in the 2017 follow-up study, Espoo's scores dropped slightly with regard to economic and socio-cultural sustainability.

 “This is most likely due to the employment situation, in particular.
 Luckily, the number of long-term unemployed people began to decrease in Espoo last December after an increasing trend that lasted 4.5 years,” Harri Paananen, Manager of Economic and Business Development says.
 “Naturally, the overall safety situation in Europe has its effects on Espoo, too.”

 Sustainable growth is a challenge that Espoo takes very seriously.
-Among other things, the city has invested in smart and clean solutions and trials, such MaaS, School-as-a-Service and the Iso Omena Service Centre.
-Plenty of effort has gone into developing business education, the circular economy and participation.
+Among other things, the city has invested in smart and clean solutions and trials, such as MaaS, School-as-a-Service and the Iso Omena Service Centre.
+Plenty of effort has gone into developing business education, the circular economy, and participation.